frankfralick/openai-func-enums/openai-func-enums/README.md

 }
 ```

-Each argument must derive EnumDescriptor and VariantDescriptor, and must have the attribute macro arg_description.
+Each argument must derive `EnumDescriptor` and `VariantDescriptors`, and must have the attribute macro `arg_description`.
 For example, a `Location` argument might look like this:

 ```rust
 #[derive(Clone, Debug, Deserialize, EnumDescriptor, VariantDescriptors)]